A

 Inner Hair Cells

-Inner hair cells (IHCs) are the sensory cells in the cochlea that are responsible for converting sound vibrations into electrical signals that are sent to
+What are Inner Hair Cells?
+Inner hair cells (IHCs) are the sensory cells in the cochlea that are responsible for converting sound vibrations into electrical

 Read More »